 All calculations are adjusted for inflation and are expressed in constant dollars.
 So the default assumption with no changes in withdrawals is that your spending will increase by inflation every year to maintain the same purchasing power.
 This also means that the account values displayed will be smaller than the nominal numbers you may experience in your personal investing account.

-The calculations here do not account for taxes and fees.
+The calculations here do not account for taxes.
 When looking at the withdrawals, be sure to allocate a portion of that money to your personal tax bill.

 The calculations assume that your annual withdrawal is taken out of your investment account at the beginning of the year.
 So the Withdrawal Amounts chart shows values at the beginning of the year indicated while the Account Values chart shows values at the end of the year indicated.